tanikush/alert-intelligence/README.md

 ```

 That's it — restart the app and every incident notification posts straight
-to that Slack channel, with full context (deploy correlation, confidence
+to that Slack channels, with full context (deploy correlation, confidence
 score, suggested or applied action).

 ---